ssl/ezXSS/readme.md

 Some features ezXSS has

 * Easy to use dashboard with statics, payloads, view reports, search reports and more
-* Payload generator on dashboard
+* Payload generator
 * Email alert on payload
 * Full page screenshot
 * Prevent double payloads from saving or alerting
 * Share reports with other ezXSS users
+* Easily manage and view reports in the system
+* Search for reports in no time
+* Secure your system account with extra protection (2FA)
-* The following information is collected everytime a probe fires on a vulnerable page:
+* The following information is collected on a vulnerable page:
     * The URL of the page
     * IP Address
     * Any page referer
     * The User-Agent
     * All Non-HTTP-Only Cookies